 Facial coverings are mandatory and need to be worn at all times on campus when in the presence of others and in public settings where other social distancing measures are difficult to maintain (e.g., common work spaces, meeting rooms, classrooms, etc.).
 Every student, staff, or faculty member, and other permitted visitors will be given a mask if they arrive on campus without one.
-At the beginning of the fall semester, welcome kits were provided to students, faculty, and staff that include a facial covering, hand sanitizer, and thermometer.

 In addition, PPE is required under other circumstances for certain populations, including but not limited to: cleaning personnel, laboratory workers, and other designated classes, as well as personnel that may request particular PPE.
-Personnel who request PPE above and beyond health guidelines will be addressed on a case-by-case basis.
+Personnel who request PPE above and beyond health quidelines will be addressed on a case-by-case basis.
 Laboratories and cleaning personnel have specific guidelines surrounding PPE, as noted below.